keroserene/go-webrtc/README.md

 This currently only builds on linux, but OSX is in progress.
 Actual documentation is on the way.

+## Conventions

-Please run `go fmt` before every commit.
+- Please run `go fmt` before every commit.

+- There is a `.CGO()` method for every Go struct which expects being passed to native code.